 Without this approval on record with the Secretary, the Association can exercise its option to NOT reimburse said persons for their expenditures.

-No NHSA Executive Board member or employee may incur non-budgeted liabilities without written approval of the Executive Board.
+No NHSA Executive Board member or employee may incur non-budgeted liabilities over $300 without written approval of the Executive Board.
+Any non-budgeted liabilities under $300 will be reported to the President and Treasurer.
+Expenditures shall not exceed approved total budget.

 ARTICLE VI APPEALS AND DISCIPLINARY HEARINGS